Noweisri/Encryption-Algorithms-GUI/README.md

 )
 ## Introduction
 In an era dominated by digital communication and sensitive data exchange, the significance of robust cryptographic solutions cannot be overstated.
 As the demand for secure information transfer grows, the need for a unified platform integrating various cryptographic algorithms becomes increasingly paramount.
-This Repositery introduces a groundbreaking project – a Graphic User Interface (GUI) platform built through a Java application using the WindowBuilder tool that amalgamates diverse cryptographic algorithms such as RSA, AES, and other related operations, implemented by contributors, contributers can contribute by uploading their own encryption algorithms through GitHub.
+This Repository introduces a groundbreaking project – a Graphic User Interface (GUI) platform built through a Java application using the WindowBuilder tool that amalgamates diverse cryptographic algorithms such as RSA, AES, and other related operations, implemented by contributors, contributers can contribute by uploading their own encryption algorithms through GitHub.